ispeters/async_scope/asyncscope.md

 Attempts to associate the given sender with the given scope token's scope.
 On success, the return value is an "associated sender" with the same behaviour and possible completions as the input sender.
-On failure, `nest()` either returns an "unassociated sender" or throws whatever is thrown by the scope token.
+On failure, `nest()` either returns an "unassociated sender" or throws.

 When `nest()` returns an associated sender: